raunaqgupta/wobe-website-demo/join.md

 permalink: /join/
 ---

 This is the content that can be found on `join.md` file on the root location.
+The other variables are located at `_layout/page-join.html`.